This article was revised and updated on 29th May 2017.

-Note that from time to time your router’s IP public address will change.
-To visit your website from outside, you will then have to get the new address again (eg. from http://www.whatismyip.com) and start using that.
+From time to time your router’s public IP address will change.
+It might happen every two weeks or so.
+To visit your website from outside your home, you will then have to get the new IP address (eg. from http://www.whatismyip.com) and start using that.

 Alternatively, get your own domain name.
-You can then visit your site from outside by surfing to http://<your fancy domain name>, with no worries about changing IP addresses.
+You can visit your site from outside by surfing to http://<your domain name>, instead of typing in the IP address.
+The domain name is easier to remember, and won’t be affected by IP address changes.
 Many providers will give you a domain name for a small charge, and some provide them for free, eg http://www.noip.com.